 Does gynaecomastia surgery leave a scar?

-Types of gynaecomastia surgery
+Types of incisions during gynaecomastia surgery

 Scar size depends on the type of gynaecomastia procedure that is performed.

-Diagnosis starts with a chest self-exam.
+Diagnosis often starts with a chest self-exam.
 If you feel a rubbery enlargement behind your areola that differs from the fatty tissue around it, you may have true gynaecomastia.
 The rubbery enlargement is the breast gland itself, which has a tough, firm texture.

 Pseudo-gynaecomastia causes feminine-looking breasts in men.
 Excess chest fat is to blame; The gland is not enlarged.
 Some men are simply unlucky in terms of genetics.
-Due to family history, some man store extra fat in the chest area.
+Due to family history, some men store extra fat in the chest area.
 Other men struggle with diet and exercise.
 This increases fat tissue, causing male breasts to develop.

 Gynaecomastia surgery can be performed in some cases.
 Since the breast gland is normal, it is not removed.
 Instead, Doctor Bernard performs liposuction to reduce chest fat.

 Please note that gynaecomastia surgery is not a substitute for diet and exercise.
 Men that reach a stable body weight tend to have better results.
 Many men take a year to reach their ideal weight through diet and exercise before pursuing gynaecomastia surgery to fine-tune the results.

 The scars from chest liposuction are usually minimal.
 Doctor Bernard makes a small incision, about four to five millimeters.
 That is smaller than the size of a pea.

 Men that lose a substantial amount of weight may struggle with massive gynaecomastia, also called severe gynaecomastia.
 Breast drooping and chest sagging are a common side effect of weight loss.
 Treatments may include extensive gynaecomastia surgery or an upper thoracic lift.